sh-maxim/ss/README.md

 ## Operating Systems:

 * **Unix**, all flavors
-* **macOS** including the recent Catalina 10.15 which dropped support for 32-bit applications
+* **macOS**, all versions including the recent Catalina 10.15 which dropped support for 32-bit applications

 The installer will not disrupt your systemwide or user-specific Python or shell environment or alignment software; instead required Python and its libraries, all 3rd-party software and databases will be installed locally to the SecNet kit directory.